-95 percent baby food tested contains toxic chemicals that harm kid’s brains *
+94 percent baby food, fruits and vegetables tested contain heavy metals that can harm kid’s brains *

-What it means for babies’ health: The chemicals found in baby food – arsenic, lead, cadmium, and mercury – are neurotoxins that can harm the developing brain, lower IQ, and affect behavior.
+What it means for babies’ health: Lead, arsenic, cadmium and mercury are neurotoxins that can harm the developing brain, are linked to learning disabilities and ADHD and can affect behavior.

 Why baby foods contain these toxic heavy metals: These four harmful metals are found in all food – not just baby food.
 They occur naturally or from pollution in the environment.
 Crops absorb them from soil and water, and they are even found in organic food.

-How to protect your family: Some popular baby foods have higher levels of heavy metals, like rice-based snacks, juice, and sweet potatoes.
+How to protect your family: Some popular baby foods, fruits and vegetables have higher levels of heavy metals, like rice-based snacks, juice, carrots and sweet potatoes.
 Here’s what you can do.

 Source: Healthy Babies Bright Future.
-Learn more at healthybabyfood.org.
-We are a proud partner of HBBF, and co-released this report Oct 2019.’
+Learn more at healthybabyfood.org We are a proud partner of HBBF, and co-released the 2019 and the 2022 reports.

 – May 2021 virtual lobby day to ask Congress members to co-sponsor federal bill.
 Also signed on to this Project TENDR (Targeting Environmental Neuro-Development Risks) Letter to Congressional Members on the Baby Food Safety Act 2021.